Properly maintaining and caring for the trees on your property is a challenge. Sometimes you might need a bit of help with it.

 - Advise on the proper treatment of a diseased tree and assess whether a tree needs to be removed.
 Bear in mind that most tree removal companies will go for tree removal very quickly.
-An arborist will do what they can to save your tree and resort to removal only when it is needed to protect your property or to, for example, prevent a contagious disease from spreading to your other trees.
-A trained arborist will be familiar with the pests that are common in your area.
+A tree surgeon will do what they can to save your tree and resort to removal only when it is needed to protect your property or to, for example, prevent a contagious disease from spreading to your other trees.
+A certified arborist will be familiar with the pests that are common in your area.

 - Help repair and heal trees after a storm, removing dead branches, etc. Proper emergency tree care can save your tree, reduce the damage caused by falls, and reduce the amount you have to claim on your insurance.

 - Install lightning protection systems on large standalone trees, protecting both the tree and nearby structures.

 - Do soil aeration to improve root growth and encourage the health of your trees.